 In a stable plant community, the species are in a certain ecological balance with each other and with their environment.
 Together with the animal organisms they form a biocoenosis.
-The following are decisive for this balance (if one disregards the influence of the animals):
+The following are decisive for this balance (if one disregards the herbivoral influence of the animals):

 Interspecific competition